Turkish language: Exceptions to vowel harmony

 The rules of vowel harmony may vary by regional dialect.
-The dialect of Turkish spoken in the Trabzon region of northeastern Turkey follows the reduced vowel harmony of Old Anatolian Turkish, with the additional complication of two missing vowels (ü and ı), thus there is no palatal harmony.
-It is likely that elün meant "your hand" in Old Anatolian.
-While the 2nd person singular possessive would vary between back and front vowel, -ün or -un, as in elün for "your hand" and kitabun for "your book", the lack of ü vowel in the Trabzon dialect means -un would be used in both of these cases — elun and kitabun.
+Old Anatolian Turkish had a reduced form of this feature and lacked rounding harmony.
+The Trabzon dialect in northeastern Turkey still exhibits this feature today.
+Additionally, this dialect lacks the vowels //y// (ü) and //ɯ// (ı), so front-back harmony is absent.
+In Old Anatolian Turkish, the second-person singular possessive suffix harmonized with the preceding vowel, appearing as either -ün or -un.
+For example, elün means "your hand," and kitabun means "your book."
+However, the absence of the ü vowel in the Trabzon dialect means that the un form is used in both cases: elun and kitabun.

 Word-accent

 With the exceptions stated below, Turkish words are oxytone (accented on the last syllable).